Chalarangelo/jsiqle/README.md

 - `name`: The name of the field.
 By convention, field names should be camel-cased (i.e. `myField`).
 Field names must be unique for each model.
 - `type`: The type of the field.
 Read below for more information on types and validation.
-- `defaultValue`: (Optional) A value that will be used as the default for records with an empty value in this field.
-The `defaultValue` must be either `null` (default) or a valid value for the given type.

 In the case of defining the field in the model definition, the field `name` should be defined as the key that the object corresponds to.
 In case of defining the field individually, the field `name` should be defined as part of the field object definition.